-A minimum of 125 semester hours of credit is required for a baccalaureate degree.
-Transfer students are required to complete a minimum of 60 credits at four-year institutions.
-The last 30 credits must be UND institutional credit.
+A minimum of 120 semester hours of credit is required for a baccalaureate degree.
+Thirty credits must be UND institutional credit.
 Institutional credit is academic credit awarded by the University.
 The following sections describe the requirements which must be met by all students seeking the baccalaureate degree.
 These include regulations concerning majors, minors, grade point average, upper division courses, and residence.

 I. Essential Studies Program Requirements